Disclosure: Emily & I get a commission for links on the blog. You don’t have to use our links, but we’re very grateful when you do.

 - Part 6: Regular Starwood Hotel Redemptions

 We’ll go through the different ways you can redeem Starwood hotel points in future posts, but here’s a quick overview of 11 different ways to use Starwood hotel points.

 1. Regular Hotel Redemptions

 Starwood’s award chart has good options for hotel redemptions at the lower and medium categories.

-I don’t like redeeming Starwood hotel points for high category hotels like the Category 7 or select Luxury Collection hotels because they are overpriced and cost 20,000 to 35,000+ points per night.
-In contrast, a top category 6 Hyatt hotel like the Park Hyatt in Paris only costs 22,000 points per night.
+I don’t like redeeming Starwood hotel points for high category hotels like the Category 7 or select Luxury Collection hotels because they are overpriced and cost 30,000 to 35,000+ points per night.

 That said, Starwood does have some fantastic high-end hotels, and if you’re a big spender or have a very special occasion, you could splurge for them!